BA in International Relations

 - Study at campuses in Geneva, Switzerland; London, United Kingdom; Vienna, Austria; Leiden, the Netherlands; Thailand and China.
 Students at our campus in Geneva, Switzerland may elect an emphasis in migration and refugee studies.

 There is a required minimum distribution of coursework for this degree, in addition to other requirements.
-For complete information, review the course requirements.
+Pleaser review the Undergraduate Course Catalog for course requirements.

 Emphasis in International Economics